KookyLukey/MSU-CSCI441-Spring-2015/README.md

 -----------------------

 Once you start making changes to your code, you'll want to commit those changes and push them back up to the server.
-For every file you've changed or created, you'll want to run `get add <file name>`.
+For every file you've changed or created, you'll want to run `git add <file name>`.
 This stages the file for commit.
 You can think of staging a file as flagging that you want to save it in your next commit.
 Once you've staged every file that you want to commit type: